-Prior to, during, and for a minimum of one year following completion of drawdown, the Renewal Corporation will submit monthly monitoring reports to the Commission, SWRCB, Oregon Department of Water Quality, and the RWQCB.
+Prior to, during, and for a minimum of one year following completion of drawdown, the Renewal Corporation will submit monthly monitoring reports to the Federal Energy Regulatory Commission (Commission), SWRCB, Oregon Department of Water Quality, the RWQCB, and the Bureau of Land Management Klamath Falls Field Office.
+The monthly monitoring reports and all other documents provided to SWRCB under this California Water Quality Monitoring Plan will also be submitted to all Native American tribes (including the Hoopa Tribe, Karuk Tribe, and Resighini Rancheria) with tribal lands on the Klamath River from the Oregon border to the Pacific Ocean that have obtained treatment-as-a-state status under the Clean Water Act.
 The Renewal Corporation will submit reports containing all available data collected within the reporting period, but some data may be reported two- and three-months following data collection to allow for laboratory analysis, data post-processing, and reporting by the analytical laboratory.
 To expedite report preparation and data transmittal, monthly reports will be submitted in two phases.
 The Initial Monthly Report will be submitted by the 15th day of the following month for continuous water quality monitoring data.
 When water and sediment grab sample results become available, the initial report will be updated with those data and renamed the Final Monthly Report.
-The Renewal Corporation will continue to submit monthly monitoring reports until the applicable regulatory agencies approve its request to discontinue all water quality monitoring under the California Water Quality Monitoring Plan.
+The Renewal Corporation will continue to submit monthly monitoring reports until the applicable regulatory agencies, including the SWRCB, approve its request to discontinue all water quality monitoring under this California Water Quality Monitoring Plan.